Skip to main content

 • consists mainly of gray matter

-• controls numerous physical and mental life processes
+• regulates numerous physical and mental processes

-• associated with the pituitary gland (hypophysis)
+• connected to the pituitary gland

 • consisting of